madeofpeople/.github/ISSUE_TEMPLATE/FEATURE.md

 ---
-title: Feature Request
+name: Feature Request
-description: Suggest and idea for this project
+about: Suggest and idea for this project
 ---

 **Note: for support questions, please use our [Spectrum Community](https://spectrum.chat/debtcollective).
 This repository's issues are reserved for feature requests and bug reports.**